 (download our printable registration form)

-Tuition: Tuition is $2750.The deposit of $250 ($50 for VSAC applicants) holds your place and is non-refundable and non-transferable and needs to be submitted with your registration form.
+Tuition: Tuition is $2500.The deposit of $250 ($50 for applicants who have received a VSAC non-degree grant) holds your place and is non-refundable and non-transferable.
 Full payment of the balance is expected on the first day of class unless arrangements for a Payment Plan or non-degree Grant have been made at the time of registration.

-Payment Plan: Monthly payments are $312.50.
-Arrangement for use of the Payment Plan is made at the time of registration.
+Payment Plan: After the deposit of $250, monthly payments are $322.
 Full payment of the tuition is expected regardless of attendance.
 If you miss a weekend, please mail your payment to us.
-Please let us know if you are interested in a customized Payment Plan.
-A printable payment plan form is available for download.
+Download the printable payment plan form.

-Comments from Graduates of Wisdom of the Herbs:
+Comments from Graduates of Wisdom of the Herbs

 Not only have I gained knowledge about plants and herbs but also I have had the opportunity to grow my understanding of relationships, of how to live in community and harmony with all the beings that populate the Earth.
 D.H.